History of social work: Today

-Currently, social work is known for its critical and holistic approach to understanding and intervening in social problems.
-This has led, for example, to the recognition of poverty as having a social and economic basis rooted in social policies rather than representing a personal moral defect.
-This trend also points to another historical development in the evolution of social work: once a profession engaged in social control, now it is directed toward social and personal empowerment operating on the core components of service, social justice, dignity and worth of the person, importance of human relationships, integrity, and competence.
+In the 21st century, social work often takes a critical and holistic approach to understanding and intervening in social problems.
+For example, a more common recognition of poverty as having a social and economic basis rooted in social policies rather than representing a personal moral defect.
+The profession has increasingly emphasized social and personal empowerment operating on the core components of service, social justice, dignity and worth of the person, importance of human relationships, integrity, and competence.

-This is not to say that modern social workers do not engage in social control (consider, for example, child protection workers), and many, if not most, social workers likely would agree that there is an ongoing tension between these forces within the profession.
-For example, see the debate between structural social work and humanistic social work.
+Debate still exists between structural social work and humanistic social work.